fnordjes/cathedral/README.md

 -----------------

 If you happen to come across this project while you're preparing for an implementation of this board game yourself: **Go away now!**
 This implementation sucks at playing this game.
-In fact it is also cheating.
+In fact it is also cheating (say: The program is not playing by the rules because there are some bugs).
 I am posting this here just for kicks.

 Only for the brave (or stupid)
 ------------------------------